The Botolph Arms: University friends reopen Peterborough pub after 15 months closed

 The converted 18th century cottages off Oundle Road, which first became a pub in 1981, closed in March last year.

-On June 27, a ‘soft launch’ will see the first customers being served before opening the doors to the general public on Friday.
+On June 28, a ‘soft launch’ saw the first customers being served before opening the doors to the general public on Friday.

 David, previously a restaurant supervisor, born in Kent and now lives in Peterborough, said: “We are excited to reopen The Botolph Arms, as we understand it is at the heart of the community.